facumolina/fixcheck/README.md

   -np 100
   -ag org.imdea.fixcheck.assertion.CodeLlamaInstruct
 ```

+Once it finishes, the results will be stored in the folder `fixcheck-output/defects-repairing`.
 Other patches from the [DefectRepairing](https://github.com/Ultimanecat/DefectRepairing) benchmark can also be analysed following the same procedure, as they are all configured in the csv file `experiments/defect-repairing-subjects.csv`.

 ### Analysing Patches from other sources